 non-fiction, A Practical Book of Everyday Miracles, self-published in 2005.
 2005 also saw his

-creating full courseware for using the theremin in a therapeutic environment, Rosser was chosen by Moog
+In 2006, after creating full courseware for using the theremin in a therapeutic environment, Rosser was chosen

-member of MUNY (Music Under New York) and continues to bring theremin music and his affirming message to the
+In 2007, he became a member of MUNY (Music Under New York) and continues to bring theremin music to the public

-teaching musicians throughout the Philadelphia area school system; he also served on the Board of Trustees
+the Philadelphia area school system; he also served on the Board of Trustees from 2011-2013.
+Rosser brings his

-featuring himself on theremin and pianist Jef Anderson.
-In 2010, he began shooting The Complete Theremin,
+on theremin and pianist Jef Anderson.
+That same year, he began shooting The Complete Theremin, the

-the most comprehensive courseware for theremin instruction, now available entirely free of charge online at
+most comprehensive courseware for theremin instruction, now available entirely free of charge online at www.kiprosser.com.

-Rosser is also interested in working with anyone seeking to incorporate a theremin into their music,
+Rosser is continually interested in working with anyone seeking to incorporate a theremin into their music,

 film scores or other projects.
 Most recently, he composed and recorded theremin tracks for new works by